You go to a store, and buy your things. You check out, and you don't have more than the total. note

 - America's Dumbest Criminals relates a story in which the girlfriend of an accused vending machine thief comes to the station to pay his bail... entirely in quarters.

 - Before 2010 (with the introduction of the 50,000 Won bill): The South Korean Won is at approximately 1,000 Won = $1 US.
 Unfortunately, the largest size bill available to the general public is 10,000 Won, which with the varying exchange rates tends to be about an $8~$11 bill at most.
-Now Korean landlords, when renting to Americans, like their rent for the year up front, in cash...So every year to two years, a number of Americans are seen with large brown paper bags full of 10,000 Won bills.
+Now Korean landlords, instead of monthly rents, prefer rentors to give them a large interest-free loan up front, in cash...So every year to two years, a number of Americans are seen with large brown paper bags full of 10,000 Won bills.